Hector Barbossa: Before the films

+Films

+The Curse of the Black Pearl

+Captain Hector Barbossa, now only known as Barbossa, first appears in The Curse of the Black Pearl (2003).

 Ten years before the events of The Curse of the Black Pearl, Barbossa led a mutiny against Jack Sparrow and marooned him on an uncharted island.
 Arriving at the treasure of Isla de Muerta, 882 identical pieces of Aztec gold, they claim it and spend it all.
-They realize too late that the cursed gold has turned them into undead.
-Shortly after the mutiny, Barbossa has Bootstrap Bill Turner killed by attaching a cannon to his foot and throwing him overboard.
-The crew spend the next years retrieving the Aztec gold and amassing treasure, unable to find the last piece of gold, as Bootstrap Bill had sent it to his son.
+They realize too late that the gold was cursed, dooming the crew to become undead skeletons.
+Shortly after the mutiny, Barbossa has Bootstrap Bill Turner thrown overboard, attaching a cannon to his foot.
+The crew spend the next years retrieving the Aztec gold and amassing treasure, unable to find the last piece of gold, as Bootstrap Bill had sent it to his son Will Turner.
+Eight years prior to the events of the film, Barbossa sailed the Black Pearl at the crossing of England, where Will met Elizabeth Swann, who took Will's medallion.

 When Elizabeth Swann falls into the sea wearing Will's medallion, it alerts the cursed pirates to its location.
 Barbossa has Port Royal attacked and Elizabeth captured, who poses as "Elizabeth Turner".
 Mistaking her for Bootstrap Bill's child, he takes her to the Isla de Muerta to use her blood in a ritual to break the curse, which fails.
 Will reveals himself as Bootstrap's son and offers Barbossa his blood in exchange for Elizabeth's safety.
 Barbossa has Elizabeth and Jack marooned on exactly the same uncharted island where he marooned Jack years earlier.
 Before Barbossa can perform the ritual, Jack Sparrow arrives to the island on board a Royal Navy ship and confronts Barbossa.
 A fight ensues between Barbossa and Jack.
 As Will breaks the curse, Barbossa is shot to death by his old captain.